collabdotcloud/docs.collab.cloud/docs/users/desktop-plugins-windows.md

 <img src="/assets/images/screen-shots/connections/save-settings.png" alt="login" />

+### Add you Communities

+As the list of communities was stored on the client they could not be migrated, you will have to add them again

 ### How to Use the Software

 Information on how to use the Desktop Connector for Windows can be found on the HCL documentation website [here](https://help.hcltechsw.com/connections/v65/connectors/enduser/c_ms_plugins_win_explorer.html)